csmertx/dotfiles/README.md

 > Dracula (color scheme).
 All of the things.

 # CSmertX.com (hobbies)
 All my computer and Linux notes can be found at: 🔗[CSx](https://csmertx.com).
-Which is hosted via: 🔗https://github.com/csmertx/csmertx.github.io
+Which is hosted here: 🔗https://github.com/csmertx/csmertx.github.io

 # Here Be Dragons

 - For scripts: variables may need adjustment.

-- The Imgur album below is from 2017-2018 via a Windows XP era computer--2006 model purchased in 2014 for $300 with 4GB of RAM--same PC I used to fund most of the stuff in the 🔗[January 2023 photo](desktop_jan_2023.jpg)
+- The Imgur album below is from 2017-2018 with a Windows XP era computer--2006 model purchased in 2014 for $300 with 4GB of RAM--same PC I used to fund most of the stuff in the 🔗[January 2023 photo](desktop_jan_2023.jpg)

     - 🔗[Imgur album | 20+ screenshots](https://imgur.com/a/VXpYHBM)